 Mistake 4: Explaining features, not outcomes.
 Covered above, but worth repeating.
 Nobody buys a drill because they want a drill.
 They want a hole in the wall.

 Mistake 5: Ignoring mobile.
-Over 45% of B2B SaaS website traffic now comes from mobile devices, according to Statcounter's 2024 data.
-A website that is hard to read on a phone is leaving deals on the table. {backlink}
+According to StatCounter 2024–2026 data, mobile devices account for roughly half of global web traffic, often slightly above 50% depending on the month.
+A website that is hard to read on a phone is leaving deals on the table.

 How Minute Creative Approaches This